marcushogas/Distance-Ladder-Fifth-Force/README.md

 Machine-readable data and analysis files accompanying the study
 **“The paper.”**

 This repository provides all data required to reproduce the distance-ladder calibration presented in the paper, together with selected figures and result files.
-These materials support independent verification and reuse of the environmental proxy fields and derived distance-ladder quantities under screened modified-gravity models.

 ---